- Home

 If you make kombucha at home, it’s important to prepare it properly, as contaminated or over-fermented kombucha can be dangerous.
 Buying ready-made kombucha is usually the safest option.
 BBC Good Food has a useful article outlining the best kombucha to buy.

-Kimchi is a popular Korean side dish that’s made from fermented vegetables – such as cabbage, radishes, celery, or spinach.
+Kimchi is a popular Korean side dish made from fermented vegetables, such as cabbage, radishes, celery, or spinach.
 It’s typically combined with salt, sugar, onions, garlic, and chilli peppers for flavour.

 Yoghurt is produced from milk that’s been fermented, most commonly with lactic acid bacteria.
 It’s high in important nutrients like potassium, calcium, phosphorus, and vitamin B12.

 The probiotic cultures in yoghurt strengthen the digestive tract.
-Some Greek yoghurts also contain added probiotics like Lactobacillus, which are known to increase healthy bacteria in the gut.
+Some Greek yoghurts also contain added probiotics such as Lactobacillus, which are known to increase healthy bacteria in the gut.

 Other health benefits of probiotic yoghurt include reduced blood pressure and improved bone health.

-Not all yoghurts contain probiotics however, as these healthy bacteria are often killed off during processing.
+Not all yoghurts contain probiotics, however, as these healthy bacteria are often killed off during processing.
 Therefore, it’s best to look for yoghurts that contain live cultures.
-For added health benefits, you might also like to opt for products with minimal amounts of added sugar.
+For added health benefits, you might also like to try products with minimal added sugar.

 To get started, why not use probiotic yoghurt to make one of these yoghurt breakfast bowls from Platings and Pairings?
 Full of colour and flavour, they’re a great way to start the day.